 The amount of data you need will depend on what activities you are planning to do online, for example watching videos uses a lot more data than sending an email.
 This guide from USwitch can help you decide your data needs www.uswitch.com/mobiles/guides/internet-data-allowances/.

-Some broadband providers do offer discounts to those on benefits or young people, one example is BT Home Essentials.
+Some broadband providers do offer discounts to those on benefits or young people, called social tariffs, this guide from Broadband Genie explains social tariffs and how to check if you are eligible.
+One example of cheap broadband for people on benefits is BT Home Essentials.

 A mobile dongle is a small modem that connects to a mobile phone network.
 It plugs securely into a USB port in a computer or can be connected wirelessly to one or more internet enabled device.
 Adding a data allowance to a mobile dongle works in the same way as a mobile phone, so you can sign up for a monthly contract or it can be topped up on a pay-as-you go basis.